sebasmonia/datum/README.md

 When there is a `[queries]` section in the INI file, these are added as custom commands.
 These queries can be parameterized in two levels: using `{placeholders}` that will be replaced using Python's string formatting, and then with `?` for ODBC parameters.
 &nbsp;
 You can't use `?` to parameterize LIMIT, but you can with a {placeholder}.
 You can even parameterize the target table.
-With this query declared in our `config.ini` file:
+Assuming we have this in our `config.ini` file:
 ```
 [queries]
 limit=SELECT * FROM {table} LIMIT {how_many};
 ```
-If we run this query connected to the Chinook DB:
+and if we run this query connected to the Chinook DB:
 ```
 ChinookDSN
 >:limit